svgsponer/seqlgbm/README.md

 # SEQLGBM and SFSEQL
 Repository for SEQuence Learner Gradient Boosting Machine and Static Feature SEQuence Learner.
 This repository contains code for reproducing the experiments explained in the paper:

-Accurate Sequence Classification by Gradient Boosting with Linear Models by Severin Gsponer, Thach Le Nguyen, and Georgiana Ifrim.
+*Accurate Sequence Classification by Gradient Boosting with Linear Models by Severin Gsponer, Thach Le Nguyen, and Georgiana Ifrim*

 ## Install SEQLGBM